HikmetIskif/AWS-Cloud-Resume-Challenge/README.md

 # AWS Cloud Resume Challenge
 This is my attempt for AWS Cloud Resume Challenge.
-The website I builded for this project is [hikmetiskif.com](https://hikmetiskif.com) .
+The website I built for this project is [hikmetiskif.com](https://hikmetiskif.com) .

 ## What is AWS Cloud Resume Challenge ?